 I spent the next hour knocking on office doors.
 The criminology professors weren’t in, but I figured any scholar who is devoting his or her life to the deep study of group behavior would be able to shed some light on the situation.
 Of the half dozen faculty members I approached, none talked.
 One by one, with their framed Ph.D.s sometimes visible in the background, they calmly explained that they were not qualified to comment.
 Two agreed to vague plans to talk in the future.
 One abruptly declined to speak because, as was explained, “I overheard you talking with another professor.”
 The rest referred me elsewhere.
 Just one of them directed me to newspaper clippings of an unrelated event before expressing measured doubt about whether the school should be involved in disciplining students for events off campus.
 But the thought went no further.
 The administration already disliked this professor, I learned.

 I left empty-handed.
 In the spirit of what I was told during college was one of the true purposes of academia, I’d hoped to make use of the scholars’ expertise for the good of the community.
 But the professors I went to wouldn’t profess.
 Meanwhile, the official campaign to bring those involved to some kind of justice is gathering strength.
 Thursday evening there was a new headline on the front page of the local paper: “Bellingham police seek help identifying people at riot.”
-An accompanying gallery invited readers to review grainy photos taken during the event of 11 unwitting youths standing in the frenzied darkness among the hapless crowd.
+An accompanying gallery invited readers to review grainy photos taken during the event of 11 unwitting youths standing in the frenzied darkness.